Clear Mountain, Queensland: Geography

 Its southern border is Cedar Creek, a tributary of the South Pine River.
 Most of Clear Mountain is an upland, drained southwards by Branch Creek (a tributary of Cedar Creek) and numerous short northerly streams that run into Lake Samsonvale.

 Clear Mountain Lookout is on the northern boundary, overlooking rural and forested country.
 Rural/residential subdivisions are in the south-east corner, adjoining similar settlement in Eatons Hill.

 Clear Mountain has acreage homes, bounded by State Forest and the Samford Valley.

 History

 The alluvial flats along Branch and Cedar Creeks were taken up for corn and vegetable growing, bananas, pineapples, dairying and piggeries.

 The Branch Creek primary school opened in 1889 and operated until 1913.

 Clear Mountain Provisional School opened on 12 October 1903.
-On 1 January 1909 it became Clear Mountain State School.
-It closed on 1947.
+On 1 January 1909, it became Clear Mountain State School.
+It closed in 1947.

+Clear Mountain was a suburb of the former Pine Rivers Shire, 20 km north-west of central Brisbane, until the shire was amalgamated into the Moreton Bay Region, now known as the City of Moreton Bay, in 2008.